What to do in London

 #4 Explore London with a guided tour

-If you’re visiting London for the first time or want to explore another side of the city, a guided tour is a great idea.
+If you’re visiting London for the first time or want to explore a whole other side of the city, a guided tour is a great idea.

 Boat cruise on the Thames including lunch